urbit/urbit.org-reloaded/content/using/id/guide-to-breaches.md

 update](@/docs/glossary/ota-updates.md).
 The continuity era is given by an integer in Ames that is incremented when the network breaches.
 Only ships with the same such value are able to communicate with one another.
-The most recent network breach occurred in December 2020, and we expect it to be the final one.
+The most recent network breach occurred in December 2020, and we expect it to have been the final one.

 If another network breach does occur, we will provide accompanying documentation on what to do to transfer your ship and all of its data to the new era.